ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-1-3-to-2-0.md

 If you have any custom addons, please be careful you do not delete them.

-**Upgrading PyroCMS Professional:** If you had previously purchased the [Newsletters](http://www.pyrocms.com/store/details/newsletters) module by Jerel Unruh or the [Streams](http://parse19.com/pyrostreams) module by Adam Fairholm then please delete them as they are now included in the system folder of PyroCMS Professional 2.0.
+**Upgrading NitroCMS Professional:** If you had previously purchased the [Newsletters](http://www.pyrocms.com/store/details/newsletters) module by Jerel Unruh or the [Streams](http://parse19.com/pyrostreams) module by Adam Fairholm then please delete them as they are now included in the system folder of NitroCMS Professional 2.0.

-The [Galleries](http://www.pyrocms.com/store/details/galleries) module is no longer bundled with PyroCMS but you may download it from the [store](http://www.pyrocms.com/store/details/galleries) or from [its repository on GitHub](https://github.com/pyrocms/galleries).
+The [Galleries](http://www.pyrocms.com/store/details/galleries) module is no longer bundled with NitroCMS but you may download it from the [store](http://www.pyrocms.com/store/details/galleries) or from [its repository on GitHub](https://github.com/pyrocms/galleries).
 Simply place it back into the addons folder and it will continue operating as usual.
-(Note: at the time of writing, Galleries are not compatible with PyroCMS 2.1)
+(Note: at the time of writing, Galleries are not compatible with NitroCMS 2.1)

 ## Step 3: Re-apply database config